Explain a forecast from time series models with dependence-aware (conditional/observational) Shapley values

 NULL

-(the default) internal functions are used for natively supported model classes, and the checking is disabled for unsupported model classes.
+(the default), internal functions are used for natively supported model classes, and checking is disabled for unsupported model classes.
 Can also be used to override the default function for natively supported model classes.- verbose

 String vector or NULL.
-Specifies the verbosity (printout detail level) through one or more of strings
+Controls verbosity (printout detail level) via one or more of

 "basic"